 This method of sharing is not a free method of sharing.
 You will need to follow the licensing in one of these two paths;

-- Using Power BI Pro
+- Using Power BI Pro, or PPU

-- Using Power BI Embedded capacity
+- Using Power BI dedicated capacity (Premium or Embedded)

 Advantages of the Secure Embed